Gold teeters near five-year low after 'bear raid,' braced for more losses

 Investors have found less and less reason to hold gold as a safe haven following the international financial crisis, with the dollar strengthening before what is expected to be the first rate increase by the U.S. Federal Reserve in nearly a decade.

-The slide has helped to wipe out half the gains from the last decade's historic bull run, taking prices back to the key chart level and threatening a break towards $1,000 an ounce.
+The slide has helped to wipe out half the gains from the last decade's historic bull run, taking prices back to the key chart level and threatening a break toward $1,000 an ounce.

 But the price is unlikely to fall sharply again in the immediate short term, as it did when it fell 13 percent over two consecutive trading days in April 2013, analysts said.